Updated: Nov 22

 Date of Publication: 20/02/2023

-When setting up a marketing campaign, the main goal is to achieve the highest conversion rate from your potential and current customers.
+The main goal for setting up a marketing campaign is to achieve the highest conversion rate from your customers.
 So, understanding when and why customers click on your ad, is core to a successful marketing strategy.

 Appealing and use of words